MDMods/MuseDashInfoPlus/README.md

-# MuseDashInfo+
+# Info+

 [English](README.md) | [中文](README_zh.md)

 ## Overview

-MuseDashInfo+ is a highly customizable Muse Dash game mod that displays additional in-game information.
+Info+ is a highly customizable Muse Dash game mod that displays additional in-game information.

 This mod is inspired by MuseDashCustomPlay.

 ## Features

-Displays various information including **Chart Info (Song Name/Difficulty/Author/Level), Accuracy, Miss Count, Great Count, Early Count, Late Count, Note
+Displays various information including **Chart Info, Accuracy, Miss/Great/Early/Late/Hit/Total Counts, Score/Accuracy Gap to Personal Best, Sky/Ground Speed** and so on.
-Counter (Hit/Total), Personal Best Score, Score Gap, Sky Speed and Ground Speed**.

-All data elements can be freely customized in terms of visibility, position, size, color, font, and even custom text formatting.
+All data elements can be freely customized in terms of visibility, position, size, color, font, formatting and even outline.

 ## Important Notes

+- The Miss/Great/Early/Late counts of personal best records are not stored in the base game, and can only be saved when Info+ is installed.
+You need to achieve at least one personal best score with Info+ installed for the personal best stats gap to work
 - If you loaded [SongDesc](https://github.com/mdmods/songdesc) mod, Chart Info will be disabled by default, use configuration to re-enable
 - Some data may not function properly for Touhou Danmaku charts due to compatibility issues
 - The Note Counter treats hold notes as two separate notes (counting both the start and end), while the Miss Counter and vanilla game count each hold note as a single note